tejas17shah/cbp2025/README.md

 * notify_instr_commit - Called when any instruction is committed.
 * endCondDirPredictor - Called at the end of simulation to allow contestants to dump any specific state.

+The interface is defined in cbp.h and must remain unchanged.
+The state exposed via this interface is defined in lib/sim_common_structs.h.
+This includes InstClass, DecodeInfo, ExecuteInfo etc.

 See [cbp.h](./cbp.h) and [cond_branch_predictor_interface.cc](./cond_branch_predictor_interface.cc) for more details.

 The [sample_predictor](sample_branch_predictor/my_cond_branch_predictor.h) leverages the same interface.
 It uses get_cond_dir_prediction for prediction, spec_update for history update and notify_instr_execute_resolve update for predictor update.
 It doesn't leverage decode/commit interfaces at the moment but contestants are free to exploit those.
+The predcitor is a slightly modified version of the CBP2016 winner(Tage-SC).
+The predictor checkpoints history in a map(pred_time_histories).
+When trying to update the predictor, it recovers the history using the instruction seq_no/piece.
+For the predictors that contestants implement, they are free to take a similar approach.
+The amount of state needed to checkpoint histories like this won't be counted towards the predictor budget.

 Contestants are allowed to implement any interface within my_cond_branch_predictor.h and my_cond_branch_predictor.cc as long as they keep the interface above intact.
-Paricipants are free to update the implementation of these functions above to inteface with their own predictors.
+Contestants are free to update the implementation of these functions above to inteface with their own predictors.

 ## Examples
 See Simulator options: